xcore/sw_audio_effects/app_slicekit_long_reverb/README.rst

 * one for Gain-control (Loudness),
 * the remaining logical core handles control and delay functions.

-The audio is written to the SDRAM Memory-Slice to create upto 20 seconds of delay.
+The audio is written to the SDRAM Memory-Slice to create up to 20 seconds of delay.